Growing industrial hemp is on the rise in West Virginia

 CHARLESTON, W.Va.
-(WOWK) – Industrial hemp is on the rise in the mountain state almost doubling in hemp growers each year.
+(WOWK) – Industrial hemp is on the rise in West Virginia, almost doubling in growers each year.
 The Department of Agriculture believes this will be their largest year yet.

 “A lot of people are interested in what CBD oil can do for them and that’s why you’re seeing a huge growth of the industrial hemp”, says West Virginia Department of Agriculture Crescent Gallagher.